Schaka/homeassistant-amd-pipeline/README.md

 Generally, some variation of OpenAI's Whisper is used to achieve this.
 For now, this repository supports faster-whisper.
 But the plan is to support WhisperX and possibly other HA integrations at some point if they are fast and accurate.

 Both of these rely on CTranslate2.
-Unfortunately, there seems (https://github.com/OpenNMT/CTranslate2/issues/1072)[little interest in supporting ROCm].
+Unfortunately, there seems [little interest in supporting ROCm](https://github.com/OpenNMT/CTranslate2/issues/1072).
 Whisper.cpp seems to lack any ROCm support - but Vulkan could work as a fallback.

-Luckily enough, there is a (https://github.com/arlo-phoenix/CTranslate2-rocm)[fork of CTranslate2] that works with ROCm (for now).
+Luckily enough, there is a [fork of CTranslate2](https://github.com/arlo-phoenix/CTranslate2-rocm) that works with ROCm (for now).
 It seems semi-maintained and in my limited testing has worked just fine with ROCM 6.3.3.

 Unfortunately for us, it requires being built.
 I've containerized the entire built process according to their instructions.